uinix-js/uinix-theme/readme.md

 ```

 #### Responsive values
-The [theme property values](#theme-property-value) of a [theme](#theme) object may contain arrays of [CSS property value](#css-property-value).
+The [theme property values](#theme-property-value) of a [theme](#theme) object may contain arrays of [CSS property values](#css-property-value).
 Providers should make use of knowledge that array-based values indicate explicit application of responsive styles.
 Providers should expose a way for consumers to specify breakpoints, so that the array-based theme values match up with the breakpoints correctly.

 For example, given a themed style referencing the [theme](#theme) object defined in the earlier section: